glella/lako/README.md

 Follows closely the book to produce an Interpreted and a Bytecode Compiled version as an exercise to learn about Compilers in a practical way.

-Second phase will add refinements and capabilities to make it a moderately useful tiny language.

 ## Interpreted version